carbon-language/carbon-lang/llvm/docs/LangRef.rst

 may produce less efficient code.
 An alignment of 1 is always safe.

-The optional ``!nontemporal`` metadata must reference a single metatadata name ``<index>`` corresponding to a metadata node with one ``i32`` entry of value 1.
-The existence of the ``!nontemporal`` metatadata on the instruction tells the optimizer and code generator that this load is not expected to be reused in the cache.
+The optional ``!nontemporal`` metadata must reference a single metadata name ``<index>`` corresponding to a metadata node with one ``i32`` entry of value 1.
+The existence of the ``!nontemporal`` metadata on the instruction tells the optimizer and code generator that this load is not expected to be reused in the cache.
 The code generator may select special instructions to save cache bandwidth, such as the ``MOVNT`` instruction on x86.

-The optional ``!invariant.load`` metadata must reference a single metatadata name ``<index>`` corresponding to a metadata node with no entries.
-The existence of the ``!invariant.load`` metatadata on the instruction tells the optimizer and code generator that this load address points to memory which does not change value during program execution.
+The optional ``!invariant.load`` metadata must reference a single metadata name ``<index>`` corresponding to a metadata node with no entries.
+The existence of the ``!invariant.load`` metadata on the instruction tells the optimizer and code generator that this load address points to memory which does not change value during program execution.
 The optimizer may then move this load around, for example, by